 3: Video game informational website for a specific game, ie: the Fallout Wiki.

 4: Video game site focusing on a small niche like “easy achievement/trophy games”.

-Hopefully you understand what I am getting at here.
-I’m not telling you to build a small, 5 page website.
+Hopefully, you understand what I am getting at here.
+I’m not telling you to build a small, 5-page website.
 I’m telling you to break down your target market and focus more on an exact market than a broad market.
-You’re never going to dominate a popular term like “play online poker” but if you add more words onto that term, you’re more likely to succeed. “play 7 card stud online poker” or ‘play razz online poker” are just two examples.
+You’re never going to dominate a popular term like “play online poker” but if you add more words to that term, you’re more likely to succeed. “play 7 card stud online poker” or ‘play razz online poker” are just two examples.

 While your ultimate goal is to create the best website possible for the topic you are covering, you also need to determine how the website will make you money.